maubanel/UE5-CPP-Overview/init/README.md

 So when we try to go from `int` to `bool` using the `=` initialization operator the compiler lets us and will convert it to `1`.
 This is the downside of using `=` as the initializer.

+Now Rider gives us a warning saying it is a narrowing conversion but it compiles and runs.

 ![unsafe conversion using =](images/unsafeConversion.png)

 ![](../images/line2.png)